Buckle up, America: The Fed plans to sharply boost unemployment

 In case the U.S. economy wasn't hurting enough already, the Federal Reserve has a message for Americans: It's about to get much more painful.

-Fed Chair Jerome Powell made that amply clear this week when the central bank projected its benchmark rate hitting 4.4% by the end of the year — even if it causes a recession.
+Fed Chair Jerome Powell made that amply clear last week when the central bank projected its benchmark rate hitting 4.4% by the end of the year — even if it causes a recession.

-"There will very likely be some softening of labor market conditions," Powell said on Wednesday.
+"There will very likely be some softening of labor market conditions," Powell said in his September 21 economic outlook.
 "We will keep at it until we are confident the job is done."

 In plain English, that means unemployment.
 The Fed forecasts the unemployment rate to rise to 4.4% next year, from 3.7% today — a number that implies an additional 1.2 million people losing their jobs.